-1 Introduction
+1. Introduction

 The exposure of a financial contract is the maximum amount that an investor stands to lose if the counterparty is unable to fulfill its obligations, for instance, due to a default.
 This means that, in addition to the market risk, a so-called counterparty credit risk (CCR) needs to be accounted for.
-Furthermore, the liquidity risk, which is the risk arising from potential costs of unwinding a position, is also closely related to the financial exposure.
-Over the counter (OTC) derivatives, i.e., contracts written directly between counterparties, instead of through a central clearing party (CCP), are today mainly subject to so-called valuation adjustments (XVA1).
+Over the counter (OTC) derivatives, i.e., contracts written directly between counterparties, instead of through a central clearing party, are today mainly subject to so-called valuation adjustments (XVA).
 These valuation adjustments aim to adjust the value of an OTC derivative for certain risk factors, e.g., credit valuation adjustment (CVA), adjusting the value for CCR, funding valuation adjustment (FVA), adjusting for funding cost of an uncollateralized derivative or capital valuation adjustment (KVA), adjusting for future capital costs.
-The financial exposure is central in calculations of many of the XVAs (for an in-depth overview of XVAs, we refer to [2] and [3]).
-In this paper, we therefore focus on computations of financial exposures of options.
+The financial exposure is central in calculations of many of the XVAs (for an in-depth overview of XVAs, we refer to [22] and [20]).